By Mladen Terzic

 | App Integration Focus | Shopify Plus | Wide-ranging app ecosystem |

 These factors can help you determine which platform aligns best with your business priorities.
+This Shopify Plus vs BigCommerce comparison for 2025 and 2026 is meant to guide your enterprise level ecommerce platform comparison among Shopify Plus competitors.

 Pricing is another key consideration.
 Shopify Plus starts at $2,000 per month, while BigCommerce Enterprise offers customized pricing.
 Be sure to include additional expenses like apps, customizations, and support when comparing costs.